 To create your trust, the sponsor deposited the initial portfolio securities (or contracts to purchase the securities along with an irrevocable letter of credit, cash or other consideration to pay for the securities) with the trustee on the initial date of deposit.
 In exchange for the deposited securities, the trustee registered the sponsor's ownership of the initial units of your trust on the registration books of your trust.
 A unit represents an undivided fractional interest in your trust.
-As the sponsor sells units, the sponsor will create additional units of your trust by depositing additional portfolio securities (or contracts to purchase securities and/or cash or a letter of credit with instructions for your trust to purchase securities) with the trustee.
+As the sponsor sells units, the sponsor will create additional units of your trust by depositing additional portfolio securities (or contracts to purchase securities) with the trustee.
 Units will remain outstanding until redeemed or until your trust terminates.
-At the close of the New York Stock Exchange on the initial date of deposit (or on the first day units are sold to the public, if later) the number of units may be adjusted so that the public offering price per unit equals \$10.
-The number of units and fractional interest of each unit in your trust will increase or decrease to the extent of any adjustment.
+At the close of the New York Stock Exchange on the initial date of deposit (or on the first day units are sold to the public, if later) the number of units and fractional interest of each unit in your trust will increase or decrease to the extent of any adjustment.